Key Personnel

 Executive Board:

-Dr. Circe Olson Woessner, ND, Executive Director, is an Army wife of twenty years and mother to an Army veteran.
-She taught in the overseas Department of Defense Schools in Europe and the Caribbean and retired from federal government after twenty years.
-In 2002, she compiled the stories of over 150 University of Maryland, Munich, Germany alumni, resulting in two books documenting the history of that campus’ 40-year history.
-She has been featured in the Army Times and has been quoted in scholarly books about growing up on military bases overseas.
-She has conceptualized and created multiple exhibits for the museum and has facilitated numerous discussion groups and workshops.
-In 2016, she coedited a third book of stories about the University of Maryland, Munich Campus, and in 2017, coedited Shout: Sharing Our Truth: Writings of LGBT veterans and family members of the US Military Services as well as The Home Front Hearth: Memories & Recipes from Military Families Around the World.
-In 2020, she compiled stories for On Freedom’s Frontier: Life on the Fulda Gap.
+Dr. Circe Olson Woessner, Executive Director, is an Army wife of twenty years and mother to an Army veteran and co-founder of the museum.
+She taught in the overseas Department of Defense Schools in Europe and the Caribbean and retired from federal service after twenty years.
+She creates exhibits and projects for the museum, and facilitates its podcasts, discussion groups and workshops.
+Since 2016, she has co-edited multiple museum anthologies including Shout: Sharing Our Truth: Writings of LGBT veterans and family members of the US Military Services, The Home Front Hearth: Memories & Recipes from Military Families Around the World, On Freedom’s Frontier: Life on the Fulda Gap, E Pluribus Unum: GRAICE Under Pressure, Schooling With Uncle Sam, and Host Nation Hospitality.
+She has also compiled the stories of University of Maryland Munich Campus alumni, resulting in three books documenting the history of that campus’ 40-year history.

-Dr. Allen Dale “Ole” Olson, Secretary/Public Affairs, holds a Bachelor of Arts degree in Physical Education, and a Master’s Degree in Secondary Education and doctorate in General Administration from the George Washington University.
+Dr. Allen Dale “Ole” Olson, Secretary, holds a Bachelor of Arts degree in Physical Education, and a Master’s Degree in Secondary Education and doctorate in General Administration from the George Washington University.
 Ole is a World War II-era veteran and spent most of his civilian career with the United States Defense Department assigned to the Headquarters of the U.S. Army in Europe.
 Following his retirement, Dr. Olson served as Dean of the Graduate School of Schiller International University and as the Executive Director of the Southern Indiana Center for the Arts.
-From 2020-2021 Ole served as the President of the Museum Collaborative Council of Albuquerque
+From 2020-2021 Ole served as the President of the Museum Collaborative Council of Albuquerque.
+He designed the museum’s Schooling With Uncle Sam exhibit, and co-edited the “Schooling” anthology, and represents the museum by serving on the United Veterans Council of Greater Albuquerque.

 PROGRAMS:

 SHOUT!
 Program Manager Lora Beldon is an American artist, art educator, curator, and military brat, whose entire life’s work involves documenting the military child experience.
 She is the founder of Military Kid Art Project.
 She earned a BFA in Painting and Printmaking and Art Education from Virginia Commonwealth University.
 Her art has been exhibited across the United States and Europe, with many pieces in private and corporate collections.
 Everywhere and Nowhere, is her recent conceptual series based on growing up within a war-deployed military household.
 Beldon served as Assistant Director, and later, Director of 1708 Gallery, from 1989-1996, and remains an emeritus member of the gallery.
 She is also on the board of Richmond’s Iridian Gallery, a new LGBTQ+ non-profit art space.
-In 2011, Beldon teamed up with Donna Musil of Brats Without Borders, to co-curate the traveling art show “UNCLASSIFIED: The Military Kid Art Show” Subject of a documentary film: Lora and Tom Beldon – The father/daughter team are the subjects of Donna Musil’s new documentary “OUR OWN PRIVATE BATTLEFIELD.
+In 2011, Beldon teamed up with Donna Musil of Brats Without Borders, to co-curate the traveling art show “UNCLASSIFIED: The Military Kid Art Show”.
+She, along with her father Tom Beldon, are the subjects of Donna Musil’s new documentary “OUR OWN PRIVATE BATTLEFIELD.”
 She coedited the Museum of the American Military Family’s 2017 anthology: Shout: Sharing Our Truth: Writings of LGBT veterans and family members of the US Military Services.
 In 2018-2019 Lora spearheaded the development and production of SHOUT!
 The Play for the museum and is the POC for the SHOUT! script and curriculum package.

 THE ARTS: